baishuai/dot-vimrc/README.md

 All plugins are listed in file `bundles.vim` with detailed comments, just add plugins as you like.

-1. `:BundleClean` to clean up unused plugins
+1. `:PlugClean` to clean up unused plugins
-2. `:BundleInstall` to install newly added plugins
+2. `:PlugInstall` to install newly added plugins
-3. `:BundleInstall!` to upgrade all plugins
+3. `:PlugUpdate` to upgrade all plugins
+4. `:PlugUpgrade` to upgrade `plug` itself

 Other configurations are also well organized in vimrc.